steveklabnik/jujutsu-tutorial/src/real-world-workflows/splitting-changes.md

 ## Where this fits

-Between `jj squash` and `jj split` you can push work in either direction: merge changes together, break them apart, and move pieces between them.
-Add `jj absorb` from a couple of chapters ago, which shoves each hunk into whichever ancestor already touched those lines, and rearranging history stops feeling like surgery and starts feeling like editing.
+Between `jj squash` and `jj split`, we can move work in either direction: merge changes together, break them apart, and move pieces between them.
+The next chapter adds `jj absorb`, which places each hunk into whichever ancestor already touched those lines.
+Together, these commands make rearranging history feel a lot more like ordinary editing.